We found four events in various parts of the state that lead up to Earth Day on April 22. But first, a quick refresher…

 So what can you do to celebrate Earth Day with your family, or by yourself?
 There are quite a few activities going on across the state.

-- In Carnation, you can take part in the Earth Day Family Nature walk on the 21st of April.
+- In Carnation, you can take part in the Earth Day Family Nature walk.

-- Vancouver residents can take part in the StreamTeam Earth Day Fest 2018, also on the 21st of April.
+- Vancouver residents can take part in the StreamTeam Earth Day Fest 2018,.

-- In Everett there will be the Narbeck Wetland Sanctuary Tree Planting Ceremony on the 20th.
+- In Everett there will be the Narbeck Wetland Sanctuary Tree Planting Ceremony.

-- There is also the Wild flower Hike on Badger Mountain taking place on the 21st.
+- There is also the Wild Flower Hike on Badger Mountain.

 If you live outside of the mentioned cities above, make sure to head over to EventBrite, enter your city, date and “Earth Day” to find the perfect way to celebrate our beautiful earth, and especially this state we are all lucky enough to enjoy.